How to Peel and Cut Butternut Squash

 Cut the butternut squash.
 Slice the squash into half moons.
 From there, if you want to dice it into cubes, slice those in half, length-wise, then cut those slices into bite-sized pieces.

 From here, feel free to use your prepped butternut squash in whatever way you want!
-There are so many excellent butternut squash recipes, too, so have fun with it!
+I always season mine with kosher salt and black pepper.
+That said, there are so many excellent butternut squash recipes, too, so have fun with it!

 Want to know what to do with the butternut squash?
 You should learn How to Roast Butternut Squash, Roasted Butternut Squash Soup or try out Tortellini Butternut Squash Pasta with Pancetta and Spinach!